Particular/Particular.Packaging/README.md

 `<PackageReference Include="Particular.Packaging" Version="*" PrivateAssets="All" />`

-Add the following required attributes to the cspproj:
+Add the following required attributes to the csproj:

 ```
   <PropertyGroup>